 Explore the full height of the tower built by Dudley, Earl of Leicester to court Queen Elisabeth I and soak up the spectacular views.
 Climb up the stairs and platforms that take you up 18 meters to the tower to glimpse the Queens private staircase and see what would have been the most luxurious part of the castle.

-These gardens are so beautiful and elegant, as you stroll around you can imagine the Queen walking alongside the colorful and fragrant walkways.
+These gardens are so beautiful and elegant.
+As you stroll around you can imagine the Queen walking alongside the colourful and fragrant walkways.

 Built in the 1570s the castle entrance was transformed in to a stunning private house.
 The house today has been left how it looked when the last caretaker left in the 1930s.
 Inside you can explore the many rooms including the beautiful ornate fireplace which once was part of Elisabeth I’s private rooms.
 There is also an exhibition on the romance between Elisabeth I and her ambitious courtier Robert Dudley.

-Walking around Kenilworth Castle grounds is probably my favorite part about visiting Kenilworth Castle, you can wander around taking in the various viewpoints and getting up close to the oldest parts of the castle.
+Walking around Kenilworth Castle grounds is probably my favourite part about visiting Kenilworth, you can wander around taking in the various viewpoints and getting up close to the oldest parts of the castle.
 You can admire the mighty keep which was once the heart of the castle.
 Its dominance is easy to see, built three stories high and with walls 14 feet wide!

 This can be found just outside the site entrance and has a parking charge of £2 however this is refunded with the purchase of the admission ticket.
 The site is clearly signposted from the town centre, off the B4103.